josemqz/tflite-micro-arduino-portenta-h7/README.md

 ## Compatibility

-This library is designed for the `Arduino Nano 33 BLE Sense` board.
-The framework code for running machine learning models should be compatible with most Arm Cortex M-based boards, such as the `Raspberry Pi Pico`, but the code to access peripherals like microphones, cameras, and accelerometers is specific to the `Nano 33 BLE Sense`.
+The framework code for running machine learning models should be compatible with most Arm Cortex M-based boards, such as the `Raspberry Pi Pico` or `Arduino Portenta H7` ~~, but the code to access peripherals like microphones, cameras, and accelerometers is specific to the `Nano 33 BLE Sense`~~.

+The person_detection example has been modified to work specifically with the `Arduino Portenta H7` and `Portenta Vision Shield`.

 ## License